-If he was driving forward past his intended parking space to take yours, then he is.
+If he was driving forward past his intended parking space to take yours, then he is At Fault.
 Cutting across is not permitted in parking lots although many people do it anyway.

 The person backing out I am asuming other person has finished reversing and is leaving if I understood correctly

 If you strike him - you are at fault.
 He can be charged with the No Parking violation but YOU are charged with the collision.

 The person driving through.
 If you're backing out then you do not have the right of way.

 Whoever the police report charges with the accident.

 The person who is backing out of the parking space